Why Does a Balance Sheet Need to Balance? Understanding the Key Formula

 Making a start on your balance sheet

-Looking at the two halves of the balance sheet is like looking at two sides of the same coin.
+When you look at the two halves of your balance sheet, it can be like looking at two sides of the same coin.
 The top half and the bottom half break down the same figure: the total value of the business.
-It should always balance because every transaction impacts both sides – showing where the money came from and how it’s being used.
+It should typically always balance because all of the transactions impact both sides – they will show where the money came from, and how it’s being used.

-If the double-entry accounting process is followed correctly, the balance sheet will always balance.
-If it doesn’t, an error has likely occurred somewhere along the way.
+As long as your double-entry accounting is correctly maintained, the balance sheet will always balance.
+If it doesn’t, you can come to the conclusion that an error has occurred in the process.
 Understanding this fundamental principle makes it easier to analyse this key report.

-To make managing and forecasting your balance sheet even easier, get started with Brixx.
-With Brixx’s powerful financial modelling tools, you can easily track your assets, liabilities, and equity, ensuring your balance sheet always stays accurate and aligned with your business goals.
+If you want to make the process even easier, make sure to get started with Brixx.
+With Brixx’s powerful financial modelling tools, you can easily stay on top of all of your financial metrics, be it assets, liabilities, and equity!
+Make sure your balance sheet stays up to date and accurate with Brixx.

 Further information on your balance sheet